 LaunchPad contains resources for you and your students.
 In this tutorial, we'll take a detailed look at both types separately.
 Let's begin with student resources.
-Click here to go to the landing page of LaunchPad for the Combined Volume of Exploring American Histories, here for Volume I, and here for Volume II.
+Click the following links to go to the landing page of LaunchPad for the Combined Volume of Exploring American Histories, Volume I, and Volume II.

 What resources are available for my students?